Inelastic Scattering of Dark Matter with Heavy Cosmic Rays: Numerical results and discussion

-\item in the second region ($2\mev<m_\chi<0.1\gev$), we observe two distinct peaks in the B/C ratio spectrum due to DM-CRs collisions, as shown in Fig.~\ref{fig:realbtc}.
-These peaks of $2\mev<m_\chi<100\mev$ shift to $E_k/n$ around $ \mathcal{O}(10^{2})\gev$, but the AMS-02 errors at the $10\gev<E_k/n<100\gev$ region are relatively small.
-Furthermore, the systematic uncertainties induced by $D_0$ and $Z_h$ are significantly reduced at $E_k/n > 10\gev$, as indicated by the blue shaded region in Fig.~\ref{fig:best_ben_heavy}.
-Consequently, as we decrease the value of $m_\chi$ within this mass range, the upper limits on $b_\chi$ become more stringent, while the systematic uncertainties gradually shrink. \item in the third region ($m_\chi<2\mev$), when the values of $m_\chi$ are less than $2\mev$, the DM-induced peaks of the CR spectra enter the region with $E_k/n>100\gev$, where the error bars of AMS-02 and DAMPE measurements are the largest.
+\item in the third region ($m_\chi<2\mev$), when the values of $m_\chi$ are less than $2\mev$, the DM-induced peaks of the CR spectra enter the region with $E_k/n>100\gev$, where the error bars of AMS-02 and DAMPE measurements are the largest.
 On the other hand, the propagation uncertainties in this $E_k$ region are significantly reduced.
 Therefore, unlike the other two mass regions, increasing the value of $m_\chi$ leads to more stringent limits on $b_\chi$, with the impact of propagation uncertainties being relatively small.
 For $m_\chi<100\kev$, the current B/C spectra measurements face challenges in probing DM-CR collisions, unless additional data points with $E_k/n>3\tev$ become available in the future. \end{enumerate}

 Finally, we would like to examine the impact of $Z_h/D_0$ on the constraints imposed on $b_\chi$.
 When we change either $D_0$ or $Z_h$ within $1\sigma$ region, except for the $m_\chi<2\mev$ region, we observe that the 95\% upper limits of $b_\chi$ are significantly altered, typically by around one order of magnitude.
 Furthermore, when combining the AMS-02 and DAMPE B/C ratio data in the region of small $Z_h/D_0$ uncertainties, we obtain $b_\chi<\mathcal{O}(10^{-7})$ for $m_\chi\simeq 2\mev$.